indiansinrichmondbc/azure-rag-chat/README.md

 4. Follow the instructions in the script to complete the deployment.

 5. Open your web browser and go to the URL provided by the Azure App Service to access the application.

+## Updating the Dependencies

+The application now includes the following dependencies:

+- langchain_core
+- langchain_community
+- psycopg2-binary
+- azure-ai-textanalytics==5.1.0
+- azure-identity
+- azure-keyvault-secrets
+- azure-storage-blob
+- openai

+Make sure to update your `requirements.txt` and `pyproject.toml` files to include these dependencies.